j1sk1ss/SelfCallPreprocessor/README.md

 }
 ```

-This tool allows us to ignore the first `self` parameter when we invoke function with the `selfcall` attribute from a structure.
+This tool allows us to ignore the first `self` parameter when we invoke a function with the `selfcall` attribute from a structure.

 # How it works?
 ## Summary